-The Design Thinking Competition is a national competition open to all Australian school students in Years 3 - 8 who have registered for the Celebrating Chinese Australians program.
+The Design Thinking Competition is a national competition open to all Australian school students in Years 3-8 who have registered for the Celebrating Chinese Australians program.
 Teachers may register their class or groups of students for the program.
 Individual students may also register to participate in the program.

-The students complete the Challenge Course at any time during terms 2 and 3.
+The students complete the Challenge Course any time during terms 2 and 3.
 The final Design Thinking Project within the course invites students to create something that celebrates Chinese Australians, multiculturalism and diversity.
-This final design constitutes their entry into the national Design Thinking Competition, to be judged at the beginning of term 4.
+This final design constitutes their entry into the national competition, to be judged at in term 4.